cuvent/react-native-better-tus-client/README.md

 npm i --save @cuvent/react-native-better-tus-client
 ```

-Make sure to configure CI servers to have access to the repo.

 ## Setup:

 Both on android and iOS the default concurrency mode is in-sequence, which means that one upload